 Every Medicare Advantage plan has a Summary of Benefits (SB).
-It helps answer the question, “Is this plan for me?”
+It answers the question, “Is this plan for me?”

-The SB includes the plan’s medical procedures, what they cost, and a list of extra benefits.
+The SB includes the plan’s medical procedures, their cost, and a list of extra benefits.
 Most Medicare Advantage plans include prescription medications.
 The abbreviation for Medicare Advantage plans is MA.
 If the plan includes prescription drug coverage, the abbreviation is MAPD.

 A deductible is a fixed dollar amount that you pay before the benefits of the plan begin.
-For example, if your plan has a pharmaceutical deductible for drugs on certain tiers (see below), you pay the deductible before the copay or coinsurance amount comes into play.
-Some Medicare plans have medical and/or pharmaceutical deductibles.
-Other plans do not.
+For example, if your plan has a pharmaceutical deductible for certain medications, you pay the deductible before the copay or coinsurance amount comes into play.
+Some Medicare plans have a medical deductible.

 A copay is a dollar amount.
 Example: It costs $40 to see a specialist and $47 for a month’s supply of a brand name medication.

-Coinsurance is a percentage of what the medical service or item costs.
-Example: There’s a 20% charge for durable medical equipment and a 50% charge for a particular dental procedure.
+Coinsurance is a percentage of what the medical service or procedure costs.
+Example: There’s a 20% charge for durable medical equipment and a 50% charge for a dental procedure.

 Your provider administers Part B medications.
 This could be in a doctor’s office, a dialysis center, or an outpatient surgery center.
 An example of a Part B drug is a cortisone injection into your knee or shoulder.
-Part B medications are typically covered by a coinsurance amount.
+Part B medication cost is typically a coinsurance amount.

 You pick up Part D (prescription) medications at the pharmacy.
-What you pay for them depends on what level or tier they fall on.
+Medications are placed on levels or tiers.
 Medicare Advantage plans have five or six tiers.
 The least expensive medications (called ‘generics’) are on tiers 1 and 2.
 Brand name medications (and some generics) are on tiers 3 and 4.
 Speciality medications are on tier 5.
-Tier 6 (if your plan has one) are typically reserved for medications that treat high blood pressure, diabeties and high cholesterol.
-Part D medications are priced with a copay or coinsurance amount.
-Some medications are $0.
+Tier 6 is typically reserved for medications that treat high blood pressure, diabeties and cholesterol.

 Your plan’s medications are listed in a formulary and will tell you what tiers they fall on.
 If they are not listed in the formulary, you will pay full price.
-You can find your medications on the insurance company’s website.
-You can also get a hard copy of the formulary.
+You can find your medications on the insurance company’s website or get a hard copy by contacting the insurance company.

 Durable Medical Equipment (DME) helps you complete daily activities of living.
 It includes such items as walkers, wheelchairs, and oxygen tanks.
 ‘Durable’ means the equipment is able to withstand repeated use.
 But there are exceptions.
 Catheters, which are typically used once, are also considered DME.
 Your cost is typically 20% but may be less for some DME.
 Check with your plan.